 During Yoga Nidra we rest and rejuvenate more efficiently than in conventional sleep.
 It is said that one hour of yoga nidra is as restful as four hours of ordinary sleep.

 During each practice you will make a sankalpa (resolve or resolution).
 Sankalpa is determination to become something or to do something.
 It is the seed of change which we sow during yoga nidra.
-Sankalpa is an important stage of Yoga Nidra and a powerful method of reshaping ourself in positive direction.
+Sankalpa is an important stage of Yoga Nidra and a powerful method of reshaping ourselves in positive direction.
 Anything in life can fail you, but not the sankalpa made during the yoga nidra.
 The sankalpa takes the form of a short mental statement which is impressed on the subconscious mind when it is receptive during the yoga nidra.

 Sankalpa is different from a hypnosis since it is your own will, not one of the instructor.
 Before and after the practice of Yoga Nidra there is a short period dedicated to sankalpa.
 In the beginning we sow a seed, and at the end we irrigate it.